 The installation will be presented in the Stephen and Maribelle Yud gallery, the architectural gem of The CJM building; its eccentrically-angled walls pierced by 36 windows in a chapel-like environment is a beautiful setting for Kutiman’s state-of-the-art digital creations.

 Kutiman (born Ophir Kutiel in 1982) lives in Zicchron Yaacov in Israel near Haifa.
 He studied music at Rimon Music College in Tel Aviv and in 2003 went to Jamaica where he worked with the Marley family.
 In 2006 he signed to a German label, Melting Pot, and began putting out recordings.
 In 2010 he won the ACUM (The Israel Association of Composers, Authors and Publishers of Musical Works) award for producing.
 Kutiman is best known for his viral video/audio mashup online albums Thru You and Thru You Too (2014) the latter of which was awarded a 2015 Webby Award.
 Due to the success of Thru You, in October 2010, Kutiman was invited by YouTube to perform at the YouTube Play grand opening at the Solomon R. Guggenheim Museum in New York City.

-Tel Aviv museum presentation made possible thanks to the support of the Young Friends of the Tel Aviv Museum of Art.
+The Tel Aviv Museum of Art’s presentation was made possible thanks to the support of the Young Friends of the Tel Aviv Museum of Art.

-The CJM’s presentation is made possible by supporting sponsorship from David Agger.
+The CJM’s presentation is made possible by supporting sponsorship from David Agger and the Ullman Family.
 Additional support is made by The Consulate General of Israel to the Pacific Northwest and The CJM Contemporaries Committee.